 Exercise and Diabetes: How Much and What Types?

-I’ve gotten several questions recently about exercise guidelines and diabetes.
+I’ve gotten several questions recently about exercise and diabetes.
 Here’s one from someone with type 2 diabetes.

 Q: Every website I look at gives me different recommendations for the amount and types of exercise I’m supposed to get.
 Some say aerobic exercise 30 minutes three times per week.
 Others say 10 minutes daily.
 Still others say 30 – 60 minutes daily.
 I’m so confused.